mala-project/mala/_sources/install/README.md.txt

 ```

 1. Change into `docs/` folder.
-2. Run `make apidocs`.
+2. Run `make apidocs` on Linux/macOS or `.\make.bat apidocs` on Windows.
-3. Run `make html`.
+3. Run `make html` on Linux/macOS or `.\make.bat html` on Windows.
 This creates a `_build` folder inside `docs`.
 You may also want to use `make html SPHINXOPTS="-W"` sometimes.
 This treats warnings as errors and stops the output at first occurence of an error (useful for debugging rST syntax).
 4. Open `docs/_build/html/index.html`.
-5. `make clean` if required (e.g. after fixing erros) and building again
+5. Run `make clean` on Linux/macOS or `.\make.bat clean` on Windows. if required (e.g. after fixing erros) and building again

 ## Downloading and adding example data